 - Reference: A selection of reference books, including dictionaries and past exam papers, is located in the Catalogue Room.
 These items may be consulted in the library only.

-- Ordnance Survey Maps: There is a set of 1:50,000 Ordnance Survey maps of Britain located behind the Issue Desk.
+- Ordnance Survey Maps: There is a set of 1:50,000 Ordnance Survey maps of Britain located behind the Entrance Desk.
 Individual maps may be borrowed for up to 14 days.

 - Book Rests: There are a number of wooden book rests available to borrow from Issue Desk for use in the library on a short term, one day loan.